-PHOENIX - The U.S. is still dealing with inflation that has reached a high not seen in decades, and in response, the Feds are raising interest rates in an attempt to combat the problem.
+PHOENIX - The U.S. is still dealing with inflation, and in response, the Feds are raising interest rates in an attempt to combat the problem.

 How did inflation get so bad?